filippo91/lfs_facebook_buildout/README.md

       FACEBOOK_PAGE = 'YOUR PAGE ID'

       """
-      If you set True some of these variables, the page will be visible only for the user that is authenticated; so if user isn't already authenticated, it will be immediately redirected to loggin page.
+      If you set some of these variables as True, the page will be visible only for authenticated users; a non-authenticated user will be immediately redirected to loggin page.
       Loggin uses facebook backend.
       """
       VIEW_WITH_LOGIN_REQUIRED = {